FelicianoTech/docsthursday.com/src/content/how-to-be-featured.md

 Outside the repository...

-1. Tag the repository with the [GitHub topic](https://help.github.com/articles/about-topics/) `DocsThursday` - this is how we can find you.
+1. [If on GitHub] Tag the repository with the [GitHub topic](https://help.github.com/articles/about-topics/) `DocsThursday` - this is how we can find you.
 1. Share the news - announce that your project/company's docs are participating in DocsThursday via your blog or forum.

 With these requirements met, we should be able to pick up your project within a couple of weeks.